Top 5 Misconceptions About Mentoring: What Mentoring Is Not

 • Initiative – In a coaching scenario, learning is directed by the coach rather than the student.
 Within a mentor-mentee relationship, the expectation falls to the mentee to cultivate and drive the relationship.

-Mentoring is not a passive endeavour.
+Mentoring is not a passive endeavour

-Mentoring is not therapy.
+Mentoring is not therapy

-Mentoring is not a one-way street.
+Mentoring is not a one-way street

 Historically, mentoring has been a pretty hierarchal affair.
 A relatively senior mentor would pass on their knowledge, expertise, and experience to a more junior/younger mentee.

-It’s a two-way street both mentor and mentees must come to the table to share and connect.
-And it’s a two-way street in the sense that both the mentor and mentee have valuable information to share (see: reverse mentoring).
+It’s a two-way street – both mentor and mentees must come to the table to share and connect.
+And it’s a two-way street in the sense that both the mentor and mentee have valuable information to share. (see: reverse mentoring).

 A rapidly evolving consumer and business landscape, as well as the incessant march of technology, means that we all need to lean on each other for specific knowledge, expertise, networks, and increasingly important soft skills.

-Mentoring is not a cure-all.
+Mentoring is not a cure-all

 Finally, mentoring is not a cure-all.
+Mentoring is definitely powerful, but it’s not a magic wand.

 It can do amazing things for organizations including: